N8python/n8ao/README.md

 n8aopass.configuration.stencil = true;
 ```

-N8AOPostPass does not have such on option, as `pmndrs/postprocessing` has its own API for stencil buffers, which is shown below:
+N8AOPostPass does not have such an option, as `pmndrs/postprocessing` has its own API for stencil buffers, which is shown below:

 ```js
  const composer = new EffectComposer(renderer, {